JESUS PLUS NOTHING SAVES YOU

 Whether the first man Adam would live dependent on God or independent of God was determined by what he believed.
 After Adam’s sin, all humanity is born in the image and likeness of Adam (Gen 5:1, 3).
 You are born with a sin nature (Rom 5:12) and are spiritually dead (Eph 2:1).
 You are also confronted with believing the truth of God or the lie of the devil.
 Believing is to accept Jesus, and unbelief is to reject Him.

-Three, if you don’t believe God’s “Plan of Salvation” in Jesus Christ, you will remain a slave to your sin nature and spend eternity spiritually dead separated from God.
+If you don’t believe in God’s “Plan of Salvation” in Jesus Christ, you will remain a slave to your sin nature and spend eternity spiritually dead, separated from God.
 This is why you are under God’s wrath.
 Your fleshly nature is to sin, just like Satan’s nature is to lie.
 You will live in his domain and by his rules.
 He cannot tell the truth because it is his very nature to lie.

 "You are of your father, the devil, and you want to do the desires of your father.
 He was a murderer from the beginning and does not stand in the truth because there is no truth in him.
 Whenever he speaks a lie, he speaks from his own nature, for he is a liar and the father of lies.”
 (John 8:44).